shlienlab/raccoon/docs/clustering.rst

 *Warning*: the current implementation of the Dunn Index is not well optimized, avoid it unless necessary.

+Alternatively, a custom scoring function can be provided.
+It must have  compatible format, following that o of scikit-learn's :code: `silhouette_score`.
+It should take as inputs a feature array and an array-like list of labels for each sample.
+It should also accept a scikit-compatible metric with the :code: `metric` flag.

 Population Cutoff
 -----------------

-The recursion will be terminated under two conditions: if the optimization found a single cluster as the best outcome or if the population lower bound is met.
+The iterative search will be terminated under two conditions: if the optimization found a single cluster as the best outcome or if the population lower bound is met.
 The latter can be set with :code:`popcut` and should be kept as high as possible to avoid atomization of the clusters, but low enough to allow for the identification of subclasses.